sw360cab/gno-challenge/README.md

   ```

   This will launch all the services, but `supernova` will fail quite immediately.
-  That is because we will use `supernova` as stress test and launch it multiple times.
+  That is because we will use `supernova` as a stress test and launch it multiple times.

 * Launch a stress test